Technical Writer at 5G.co.uk

 The multi-million-pound, multi-phase initiative kicked off last month with SSE Enterprise Telecoms bringing fibre optic connections to Three’s 20 core data centres.
 SSE operates a 13,700km private telecoms network and has 15 data centres across the UK.
 Under the new partnership, there are also plans to unbundle BT exchanges.

-Improving infrastructure is importing to any network, but especially Three, It often touts its data-rich plans and last year won the Best Network for Data at the uSwitch mobile awards.
+Improving infrastructure is important to any network, but especially Three, as it carries over a third of the UK’s mobile internet traffic.
+It often touts its data-rich plans and last year won the Best Network for Data at the uSwitch mobile awards.
 In 2017, Three UK gained 900,000 new customers.
 Each of its 10 million customers uses an average of 6.8GB of mobile data each month – more than three times the national average.
 All this puts additional strain on the network and the introduction of 5G, expected in the UK from 2020, is set to see this increase further, hence the need to strengthen infrastructure now.